 MMI in India

 Nagaland is a state in the far north-eastern part of India.
 The state capital is Kohima and the largest city is Dimapur.
-Agriculture is the most important economic activity in Nagaland.
+Agriculture is the most important economic activity in Nagaland, so for many people it is their livelihood.
 Christianity is the predominant religion of Nagaland and it is known as a predominantly Baptist state.
 English is the official language.
+The terrain is mountaneous: 4500 feet above sea level.

-* Project Description: This is an optical and surgical project.
+* Project Description: These are optical and surgical projects.
 Patients will be offered vision screenings, diagnosis, refractions, glasses and surgeries.
 We are hoping to do 300- 400 cataract surgeries over the 2 weeks.
-A collection of Rx eyeglasses will be available, along with reading glasses for those who require glasses after their consult.
+A collection of prescription eyeglasses will be available, along with reading glasses for those who require glasses after their consult.
+Longphang, Teunsang has a Primary Health Care Center which is run by a Christian NGO.
+It is strategically located 30km from Myanmar and 30km to tribal populations on either side, making it the only accessible health center for these people.

 1,371 m (4,498 ft)